KeganHollern/Randal/README.md

 playing music from youtube sometimes requires explicitly telling the bot to search for the song on youtube.

-The bot interprets the observation as user feedback.
-This leads to the bot thanking the user for providing information on an action which was performed.
+The bot can sometimes generate its own actions and observations to break free.

 MyAnimeList implementation is not particularly good.
 Needs some overhauls.